wilkster/SnipShape/Readme.md

 ### Hotkeys on Snip Surface

 Right-mouse-button click over Snip blank area should show a menu of various snip actions.
 Below are some additional hotkeys that work on the active snip surface.
+One option is to paste in a small picture from the Stickies subfolder of the distribution.
+You can add/remove your own bitmaps here.

 | **Snip HotKey** | **Snip Action** |
 | ------ | ------ |